 Built by Dome Systems, Inc.

 The petroleum coke storage component of LAXT consists of two 75,000 ton capacity domes.
 Each dome is 240 feet in diameter and 130 feet high.
 The common reclaim tunnel beneath the domes is over 630 feet long and contains the loadout conveyor which transfers the petroleum coke from each of the storage domes to the ship loading system.
 Both dome foundations and the reclaim tunnel penetrate and are sealed to an existing dual layer membrane which maintains an environmental seal throughout the site.
 Reclaim from the storage domes is done using vibratory reclaim cones, which deposit the product onto the common reclaim conveyor under the domes.
 A common entry ramp between the domes allows for end loader and maintenance access.
 Personnel access to the top of the domes is via the fill conveyor system or the elevated ramp and escape stairs between the domes.
 [OPAC Consulting Engineers, Inc.]

 240 ft diameter airform being inflated.
 This operation took about 1.5 to 2 hours.
 An uncovered coke pile is visible just behind the dome; blowing particles from this uncovered pile have discolored the airform. [ketchem.org]

 Shotcrete application inside the dome.
 The reinforcement being covered in this operation is visible above the dark spray line. [ketchem.org]

-Inflated airform for the first dome (with construction activities under way inside) is in the background.
-The footer and stem wall for the second dome are in the foreground. [ketchem.org]
+Inflated airform for the first dome.
+The footer and stem wall for the second dome are seen in the foreground. [ketchem.org]

 Aerial view of LAXT during demolition.